Skip to main content

 )

-But, team B is not sure what might have caused the DAG failure as no recent code changes have been made to the DAG.
-So, team B decides to check the schema of the input dataset:
+Team B can only guess what might have caused the DAG failure as no recent changes have been made to the DAG.
+So, the team decides to check Marquez.

-Team B soon realizes that the schema has changed recently for the counts table!
-To fix the DAG, team B updates the t2 task that calculates the count total to use the new column name:
+4. In Airflow, fix the downstream DAG that broke by updating the task that calculates the count total to use the new column name:

 query2 = PostgresOperator(